Joint Tasks 41 (Distributed Wind), 52 (Large-Scale Wind LIDAR), and 54 (Cold Climate Wind Power) Meeting

 April 13, 2021

 This virtual meeting focused on IEC standards and how to identify and jointly conduct research that will be the technical backstop used by future standards-making experts.
 The National Renewable Energy Laboratory is leading one effort to improve the quality of aeroelastic modeling efforts and find new methods to validate these aeroelastic models with loads measurements.
 There is a general preference to develop aeroelastic models instead of using the Simplified Loads Models specified in IEC 61400-2.
-Further refinement of research challenges for IEC 61400-2 were documented in the draft “Recommendations on potential standards for distributed wind driving research via IEA Task 41.”
+Further refinement of research challenges for IEC 61400-2 was documented in the draft “Recommendations on potential standards for distributed wind driving research via IEA Task 41."

 Winter 2021 Virtual Meeting

 February 9, 10, and 18, 2021